godswearhats/jquery-ui-rotatable/README.md

 jquery-ui-rotatable is a plugin for jQuery UI that works in a similar way to Draggable and Resizable, without being as full-featured (please fork and send me pull requests!).
 By default, it puts a small rotation icon in the bottom left of whatever element you want to make rotatable.
-I chose that area because it was originally being used in [Herald](https://github.com/godswearhats/herald) and the elements in that project were also resizable and I didn't want to interfere with the bottom/right controls for that.

 ### Usage